 This lesson planning guide has been created to assist you to plan and conduct Bahá'í children's classes.
 You will also find that Core Curriculum Teacher Training will assist you to better implement these materials.
-To participate in a Core Curriculum teacher training in your area, contact the National Teacher Training Center by phone at (810) 653-5033 or by email at NTTC@usbnc.org.
+To participate in a Core Curriculum teacher training in your area, contact your Regional Training Institute.
+For more information about the Core Curriculum, contact the National Children's Education and Research Center by phone at (810) 653-5033 or by email at NCERC@usbnc.org.